dsccommunity/SqlServerDsc/README.md

     - modified functions
         - New-TerminatingError - *added optional parameter `InnerException` to be able to give the user more information in the returned message*

+	- added functions
+		- Import-SQLPSModule
+		- Get-SQLPSInstanceName
+		- Get-SQLPSInstance
+		- Get-SQLAlwaysOnEndpoint
+	- modified functions
+		- New-TerminatingError - *added optional parameter `InnerException` to be able to give the user more information in the returned message*
+* Pester Tests for xSQLAOGroupEnsure and xSQLAlias
+* Correction on xSQLAOGroupEnsure to pass Setup Credential Correctly

+* Resources Added
+	* xSQLAlias

 ### 1.7.0.0

 * Resources Added